atul-atul/atul-atul.github.io/docs/_posts/2026-09-08-LSM-SSTables-MemTables.md

 ## System Performance
 Performs well when writing data into the system.
 No random I/O, writes are appends, sequential and efficient.
 Also, MemTable flush writes into SSTables are also efficient for same reasons.

-While reading the data is first searched in MemTable based on key; if not found there it is searched for in the newest SSTable file, then a SSTable older than that, etc. Of course, in the worst case (data not found in the system) reading may not be a very efficient operation.
+While reading the data is first searched in MemTable based on key; if not found there it is searched in the newest SSTable file, then a SSTable older than that, etc. Of course, in the worst case (data not found in the system) reading may not be a very efficient operation.
 (TODO read/ write about bloom filters, etc.).
-Also, if the rate of incoming data (thrashing?) is far more than the rate at which SSTables are merged and compacted, space utilization can also suffer.
+Also, if the rate of incoming data is far more (thrashing?) than the rate at which SSTables are merged and compacted, space utilization can also suffer.

 LSM-trees are better suited for write-heavy applications.